Telework has many benefits but there are also risks that shouldn’t be ignored. Take action to avoid burnout.

-Disconnect from work at the end of the day and spend time with your family and friends.
-Go out with the family in the evening, play with the kids in the park, eat out, go running.
+Disconnect from work at the end of the day.
+Go out with the family, play with the kids in the park, eat out if possible, go running.
 Don’t let remote work invade your personal time.
 Ensure a work-life balance to keep your morale up and maintain your overall health.

 Not everyone has a comfortable, ergonomically designed office at home.
 However, working at home should not mean working all day from the bed or couch.
 Spending long hours in an uncomfortable position will inevitably cause muscle tension.
 Perhaps your body is already telling you that it’s time to do something about it.

 Also, regardless of whether or not your workstation is ergonomic, sitting in front of your computer for long hours is not recommended.
 Change positions and posture and, above all, take short breaks every hour.
 If necessary, set an alarm to remind you.
 Stand up, stretch and walk.